SimonBiggs/scriptedforms/README.md

 ScriptedForms lets you create reactive GUIs for Python packages using Markdown and a few custom HTML elements.

-## Security notice

-Be aware that ScriptedForms uses the [Jupyter Notebook Server security model](http://jupyter-notebook.readthedocs.io/en/stable/security.html#security-in-the-jupyter-notebook-server).
-When a user has access to the forms via the localhost web interface, should they have sufficient know how, they also have the ability to run arbitrary Python code without limitations.

-By default only users on the local machine will be able to access the Jupyter Notebook Server which means if you trust a user to run code on their own machine then allowing them to use ScriptedForms will not cause issue.
-Only override these default settings if you understand and accept the security implications.

 ## Quick start

 If you would like to take scriptedforms for a spin first install it: